Lesson Plan - Get It!

 Listen to Sonnet 18, one of Shakespeare's well-known sonnets.

-Now that you've met Shakespeare and some of his works, move on to the Got It? section and test your knowledge!
+Now that you've met Shakespeare and some of his works, move to the Got It? section and test your knowledge!